chovanecm/sacredboard/README.md

 Unfortunately, the days I was full-time working on the tool as a student writing his thesis are gone.
 Sacredboard is now a side project, updated rather once in a while than on a regular basis, mainly because of its active users that deserve their requests for improvements and bugfixes to be addressed.

+**Please consider trying [Omniboard](https://github.com/vivekratnavel/omniboard)**, a new (and actively developed!)
+Sacredboard alternative by Vivek Ratnavel Subramanian and Yusaku Sako.

+A big thanks to everyone who has helped improving Sacredboad!

 # Features in version 0.4.2

 - Get an overview of running and finished experiments in a table,